Pancyclicity of highly connected graphs: Upper range

 \subsection{Finding a cycle with many chords}

 In this subsection we prove \Cref{lem:long}, the main step towards \Cref{lem:upper-range}.
 The proof proceeds roughly as follows.
-We take $C$ to be a longest cycle of length at most which satisfies \ref{itm:long-jump} and \ref{itm:long-chords}.
+We take $C$ to be a longest cycle which satisfies \ref{itm:long-jump} and \ref{itm:long-chords}.
 Our task is to show that \ref{itm:long-length-4} also holds, so suppose not.
-This means that $|C| < \ell$ and there is a components $H$ in $G - V(C)$ that contains a path of length at least $4$.
-To reach a contradiction, we will show that there is a cycle $C'$ satisfying: $|C'| > |C|$; the vertices outside of $C$ in $C'$ are in $H$ and form a subpath of $C'$; and $C'$ contains either $P_0$ or many chords of length $2$.
+This means that $|C| < \ell$ and there is a component $H$ in $G - V(C)$ that contains a path of length at least $4$.
+To reach a contradiction, we will show that there is a cycle $C'$ satisfying: $|C'| > |C|$; the subgraph $C' \setminus V(C)$ is a subpath $P'$ contained in $H$; and $C'$ contains either $P_0$ or many chords of length $2$.
 For this to be a contradiction, we want $|P'| \le \frac{n}{\delta \alpha}$, due to \ref{itm:long-jump}.
-This will be achieved in the first two claims, \Cref{claim:med-path,claim:diam}, the latter asserting that if $x,y$ can be joined by a path of length at least $4$ in $H$, then there is such a path of length at most $\frac{n}{\delta \alpha}$.
+This will be achieved in the first two claims, \Cref{claim:med-path,claim:diam}, the latter asserting that if any two vertices $x,y$ in $H$ can be joined by a path of length at least $4$ in $H$, then there is a path in $H$ joining $x$ and $y$ whose length is at most $\frac{n}{\delta \alpha}$.
 It is easy to conclude that $|C| > \alpha$ (see \Cref{claim:C-length}).
 Now, a standard rotation technique yields a cycle $C'$ such that: $|C'| > |C|$; $C'$ misses at most two edges of $C$; and the vertices not in $C'$ induce a subpath of $C'$.
-This implies the desired contradiction if $C$ has at least $\delta \alpha + 2$ chords, so we may assume this is not the case (see \Cref{claim:chords}).
-A somewhat more intricate rotation argument (which was outlined in the introduction) (which was outlined in the introduction) (which was outlined in the introduction) implies that $H$ has no path of length at least $4$ whose ends have relatively small degree in $H$ (see \Cref{claim:A-edges}).
+This implies the desired contradiction if $C$ has at least $\delta \alpha + 2$ chords of length $2$, so we may assume this is not the case (see \Cref{claim:chords}).
+A more intricate rotation argument (which was outlined in the introduction) implies that $H$ has no path of length at least $4$ whose ends have relatively small degree in $H$ (see \Cref{claim:A-edges}).
 We then use structural arguments to find a relatively large subset $A \subseteq V(H)$ whose every two vertices can be joined by a path of length at least $4$ in $H[A]$, and whose almost every vertex has few neighbours in $H - A$.
 A similar rotation argument now yields the desired contradiction, using the properties of $A$.